Maldivian writing systems: Ancient scripts (Evēla Akuru)

 Dhivehi Akuru "island letters" is a script formerly used to write the Dhivehi language.
 Unlike the modern Thaana script, Divehi Akuru has its origins in the Brahmi script and thus was written from left to right.

 Dhivehi Akuru was separated into two variants, a more recent and an ancient one and christened "Dives Akuru" and "Evēla Akuru" respectively by Harry Charles Purvis Bell in the early 20th century.
 Bell was British and studied Maldivian epigraphy when he retired from the colonial government service in Colombo.

 Bell wrote a monograph on the archaeology, history and epigraphy of the Maldives.
 He was the first modern scholar to study these ancient writings and he undertook an extensive and serious research on the available epigraphy.
 The division that Bell made based on the differences he perceived between the two types of Dhivehi scripts is convenient for the study of old Dhivehi documents.

 Dhives Akuru developed from Brahmi.
 The oldest attested inscription bears a clear resemblance to South Indian epigraphical records of the sixth-eighth centuries, written in local subtypes of the Brahmi script.
 The letters on later inscriptions are clearly of the cursive type, strongly reminding of the medieval scripts used in Sri Lanka and South India such as Sinhala, Grantha and Vatteluttu.
 There are also some elements from the Kannada-Telugu scripts.

-The early form of this script was also called Divehi Akuru by Maldivians, but it was renamed Evēla Akuru "ancient letters" in a tentative manner by H. C. P. Bell in order to distinguish it from the more recent variant of the same script.
+The early form of this script was also called Divehi Akuru by Maldivians, but it was renamed Evēla Akuru "ancient letters" in a tentative manner by H. C. P. Bell to distinguish it from the more recent variant of the same script.
 This name became established and so the most ancient form of the Maldive script is now known as Evēla Akuru.
 This is the script that evolved at the time when the Maldives was an independent kingdom and it was still in use one century after the conversion to Islam.